 People often get assault and battery confused.
 Each are distinct and separate crimes.
 There are many battery statutes on the books relating to different factual scenarios and each are treated differently.
 Some battery statutes specifically relate to firearms, law enforcement officers, elderly people, disabled people and more.
-Call the experienced Jacksonville criminal defense lawyers of SLG Law today to discuss your battery case.
+Call the experienced Jacksonville criminal defense lawyer of LGL today to discuss your battery case.

 - You intentionally touched or struck the victim against his or her will, or